Celtics Vs. 76ers Preview: Keys To Victory, Prediction For Second-Round Series

 Injuries

-Celtics: Gordon Hayward (out for season), Kyrie Irving (out for season), Daniel Theis (out for season), Jaylen Brown (probable for Game 1)
+Celtics: Gordon Hayward (out for season), Kyrie Irving (out for season), Daniel Theis (out for season), Jaylen Brown (doubtful for Game 1)

 76ers: None